Abbot's Hill School

-Abbot's Hill School is an independent day school for girls aged 4–16 years and a day nursery and pre-school for girls and boys from 6 months in Hemel Hempstead, Hertfordshire in the United Kingdom.
-From September 2025, the school will be co-educational from Reception to Year 6.
+Abbot's Hill School is an independent day school for pupils aged 4–16 years and a day nursery and pre-school for girls and boys from 6 months in Hemel Hempstead, Hertfordshire in the United Kingdom.

 History

 The School celebrated its 100th anniversary in 2012, having been founded on the present site by Alice, Katrine and Mary Baird who also ran a school in the Malverns.
 The school's central building was built in 1836 by the paper manufacturer, John Dickinson, as a home for him and his family; he named it Abbot's Hill.
 John Dickinson's grandson sold Abbot's Hill to the Baird sisters.

 In 1969 St Nicholas House School moved to the Abbot's Hill site to form the junior department, and in 2003 boarding at the school ended.

 Abbot's Hill House

 It had been the home of the inventor and entrepreneur John Dickinson (1782-1869) who was his own architect in its building, just east of his paper mill, Nash Mill.
 Construction commenced in 1836.
 The building material was unusual, being dark grey stone setts, taken from the railway lines when replaced by wooden sleepers.
 The house design was unusual, having only a single door to the outside despite its size.
 John Dickinson's youngest daughter Harriet Ann (1823-1858) married Sir John Evans, KCB (1823-1908), and their son Sir Arthur John Evans (1851-1941) inherited Abbot's Hill but never lived there.